Camera (magazine): 1947-1965

 The post-war period was an important one for Camera, with the publication of the earliest works of photographers Jakob Tuggener, Gotthard Schuh, Henri Cartier-Bresson, Robert Capa (and Magnum), Bill Brandt and Robert Frank.

 Walter Läubli became chief editor, or 'art director' as the position was called then, from January 1948.
 The 1949 special issue featured Robert Frank's first published photography, and was Cameras first important mark on international photo-journalism.
 To better expand the Camera readership, Läubli introduced articles translated into English and French from their native German, making the magazine a trilingual one.
 He also re-looked the magazine and graced it with a new logo that would remain practically unchanged until the magazine's 1981 demise.

 The graphic designer Hans Neuburg succeeded Läubli from 1952, and led the editorial board until 1954.
 He was unofficially succeeded for two years by Imre Reiner, then Romeo Martinez appeared as the next editor in chief from July 1956.

-From the March 1957 issue onward, Camera Martinez transformed Camera from a trilingual magazine into three separate English, French and German editions, and returned the magazine to a purely photographic one.
+From the March 1957 issue onward, Martinez transformed Camera from a trilingual magazine into three separate English, French and German editions, and returned the magazine to a purely photographic one.
 As Martinez was not a photographer but a journalist with an acute knowledge of art and the history of photography, the magazine under his direction was able to reach an unforeseen larger readership.

 Camera from 1960 entered an association with Europhot, an organisation of European Professional Photographers, from when four issues a year, labelled "Camera EUROPHOT", under the direction of a special Europhot panel, would treat subjects of concern to the professional photographers of their usual audience.
 Romeo Martinez left the magazine without a replacing editor after the May 1964 edition, but the magazine continued under Bucher and the remaining Camera staff.